sagemath/trac_to_gh/Issue 7433.md

 # Issue 7433: notebook: changing title of worksheet changes title of corresponding published worksheet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7433

 Original creator: was